gicLAB/SECDA/README.md

 J. Haris, P. Gibson, J. Cano, N. Bohm Agostini, D. Kaeli.
 SECDA: Efficient Hardware/Software Co-Design of FPGA-based DNN Accelerators for Edge Inference.
 33rd IEEE International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD), Belo Horizonte, Brazil, October 2021.

 # SECDA-TFLite
-This repo contains the work for our initial case study using the SECDA methodology where we developed and implemented two GEMM accelerators, the Systolic Array (SA) and the Vector Mac (VM) designs.
-Both designs can be deployed for CONV2D layers during TFLite inference.
+This repo contains the work for our initial case study using the SECDA methodology.
+We developed and implemented two GEMM accelerators, the Systolic Array (SA) and the Vector Mac (VM) designs.
+Both designs can execute CONV2D layers during TFLite inference.
 Here we publish the source code to reproduce our methodology for the TFLite-GEMM case study that we highlight in our paper, along with the two accelerator designs.

 ## End-to-end Simulation
-TFLite-SECDA End-to-end simulation enables us to performance inference on TFLite CNN models while simulating and profiling our GEMM accelerators.
-For the purpose of ease of installation we provide a fully contained docker image.
+TFLite-SECDA End-to-end simulation enables us to perform inference on TFLite CNN models while simulating and profiling our GEMM accelerators.
+For ease of installation, we provide a fully contained docker image.

 **Requirements**
 * Docker

-VSCode is also highly recommended, in order to connect to the docker container and load up a pre-configure SECDA workspace
+VSCode is also highly recommended to connect to the docker container and load up the pre-configured SECDA workspace.

 **Instructions**
 * First pull the docker image: